AaronTaylorG33K/LiquidTables/README.md

 # LiquidTables

 LiquidTables is a project that combines Svelte, FastAPI over WebSockets and DuckDB for fast and efficient data handling.
+This project is deployed to a local Kubernetes cluster controlled centrally by a Makefile, see commands below

 <img width="1680" alt="Screenshot 2024-09-14 at 12 50 46 PM" src="https://github.com/user-attachments/assets/8a1199da-ffa1-4ee7-99c3-532296ebff93">